Maths

 Maths Curriculum

-Assessment of maths takes place formally at the end of each term with the children completing standardised tests through the use of the NFER assessments.
+Assessment of maths takes place formally at the end of each term with the children completing standardised tests through the use of the White Rose assessments in the autumn and the spring term, followed by NFER tests in the summer term.
 Children in Year 2 and Year 6 children also take part in the national tests (SATS) at the end of the academic year.
 Alongside formal testing, teachers are continuously assessing what their children are doing in order to extend and consolidate learning, adapting and changing lessons and planning to support children’s development.
-At the end of the year teachers use their continuous assessment to support their judgements on how the children have achieved against their end of year expectations.
+At the end of the year, teachers use their continuous assessment to support their judgements on how the children have achieved against their end of year expectations.

-Our current, up to date Maths Policy has been written in line with the new curriculum.
+Our current Maths Policy has been written in line with the new curriculum.

 Appendix A Vocab